njlyon0/supportR/README.md

 ### Miscellaneous Other Functions

+- **`github_ls`**: Lists contents of GitHub repository from its URL and returns a simple dataframe containing the name, type, and file path of identified objects.
+Supports recursive listing (i.e., listing of contents of subfolders identified in first list of contents)

 - **`rmd_export`**: Allows knitting of a specified R Markdown file locally and simultaneously to a specified Google Drive folder.
-  **NOTE:** you must authorize R to work with Google Drive by using `googldrive::drive_auth` for this function to work
+  **NOTE:** you must authorize R to work with Google Drive by using `googldrive::drive_auth()` for this function to work

 ## Looking Ahead